Members of the Stanford community remember those who have passed away in 2020.

 Edward P. Lazear, the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution, the Davies Family Professor of Economics at Stanford Graduate School of Business, and a senior fellow at the Stanford Institute for Economic Policy Research, founder of the field of personnel economics and an adviser to President George W. Bush, died Nov.
 23.

 Jared “Jerry” Tinklenberg, MD, professor emeritus of psychiatry and behavioral sciences, who founded the Stanford/Veterans Affairs Alzheimer’s Disease Center and researched new medications for dementia while providing mentorship to many, died Nov.
 18.

-John “Jack” Gurley, AB ’42, PhD ’51, professor emeritus of economics who was known for his work in economic systems, Marxian theory and Soviet and Chinese economics, a member of the 1942 tennis team who helped capture both the men’s singles and doubles national championships, a legendary teacher who was the first recipient of the Walter J. Gores Award for Excellence in Teaching, and a generous university benefactor, died Nov.
+John “Jack” Gurley, AB ’43, PhD ’51, professor emeritus of economics who was known for his work in economic systems, Marxian theory and Soviet and Chinese economics, a member of the 1942 tennis team who helped capture both the men’s singles and doubles national championships, and a legendary teacher who was the first recipient of the Walter J. Gores Award for Excellence in Teaching, died Nov.
 15 in Palo Alto.

 Margaret Rowland, who retired from Stanford in 2019 after serving in a variety of administrative positions at Stanford for about 40 years, most of them alongside John Hennessy as he rose from a faculty member in engineering to university president, died Nov.
 1 in San Jose.

 Raymond B. Clayton, professor emeritus of biochemistry, a specialist in the biosynthesis of cholesterol, died Oct.
 26 at Stanford.